Do Go On - 350 - Arctic Badass Peter Freuchen

 Yes.

-a basketball team that Dave and I know well.
+A basketball team that David and I know well.

 In the United States, it's Claire Norris.